Uranium tetrachloride: Synthesis and structure

 Uranium tetrachloride is synthesised generally by the reaction of uranium trioxide (UO_{3}) and hexachloropropene.
 Solvent UCl_{4} adducts can be formed by a simpler reaction of UI_{4} with hydrogen chloride in organic solvents.

 Uranium tetrachloride also forms the nonahydrate, which can be produced by evaporating a mildly acidic solution of UCl_{4}.

 According to X-ray crystallography the uranium centers are eight-coordinate, being surrounded by eight chlorine atoms, four at 264 pm and the other four at 287pm.

-Chemical properties

-Dissolution in protic solvents is more complicated.
-When UCl_{4} is added to water the uranium aqua ion is formed.